Bomberman08/EnsembleCTCOVID19Classifier/README.md

         Type python then press space bar and type in the name of the python file you want to run.

 Step 6: Run the source code file "Prelim.py" which will install the relavent libraries needed to run the code
-        and will also randomly split the dataset into training, validation and test sets.
+        and will also randomly split the dataset into "train", "val" and "test folders".
+These will be stored within a new folder called "SplitDataset".
 Make sure to wait until the code has completed running and ensure you have internet connection.

 Step 7: You have 3 files you can run from here.
 See step 8 for running "CTClassifier.py", see step 9 for running "EnsembleTester.py",